 Web designing as an industry has evolved over the years and has adapted to all the technological changes happening worldwide.
 Initially, websites were viewed only on a desktop computer and then came the laptops.
 In the last 2 decades countries have embraced the idea of mobility with open arms.
 Now in most of the developing and developed countries majority of the population are accessing websites using their Smartphone.
-Web sites which were originally designed for the dimension of a desktop screen were not user-friendly on a small mobile screen.
-This led to the need for a responsive design.
+Websites which were originally designed for the dimension of a desktop screen were not user-friendly on a small mobile screen.
+This led to the need for a responsive design and responsive testing tools.

 - Large screen desktops